 What is the most amusing experience you have had as a guide?

-Every time I and my guests have a great sighting of the elusive Aardvark.
+Each time my guests and I see the elusive Aardvark.

 What makes you sad?